w3f/educhain/docs/sub0-reset-2024.md

 - (Intermediate) Build [Chainspec](#chain-spec-with-genesis-state-and-wasm) with custom collator keys
 - (Easy) Register genesis state and wasm blob of the parachain
-- (Intermediate) Run collator nodes and set collator keys
+- (Easy) Run collator nodes and set collator keys

 ### During the Workshop